onfido/onfido-openapi-spec/README.md

 # Onfido OpenAPI specification (beta)

-:warning: Our API is currently in beta and we welcome any feedback.
+:warning: Our OpenAPI specification is currently in beta and we welcome any feedback.
 You can contact us via the issues tab or [email](mailto:openapi-feedback@onfido.com), but we don't yet officially support this specification. :warning:

 This specification supports the latest version of the Onfido API.